Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 You thought WRONG.

-· A Peaceful Retreat: Feel the stress melt away as you transform into a zen master upon entering these gardens.
-The gardens were designed to stay as true to Japanese styling as possible, whilst incorporating hardy Australian plants that will withstand the harsh climate and look great all year round!
-No matter what time you visit, you are going to have an awesome experience.
+We transformed into the ultimate zen masters upon entering these gardens.
+They were designed to stay as true to Japanese styling as possible, whilst incorporating hardy Australian plants that will withstand the harsh climate and look great all year round!

-· Cherry Blossom Season: BUT – if you’re fortunate enough to be here in September – you lucky duck.
 It’s cherry blossom season!
 Witness the garden’s transformation into a pink and white wonderland.
 This is the perfect photo-op for all the girlies and photographers out there!!

 8. Laurel Bank Park